egeharputluu/labwork_4_sec2_/README.md

-Basic Library Software System with Java.
+Library Software System for students and library staffs.
+Developed with Java.
 Also includes functional testings.